-CORPORATE GOVERNANCE REPORT 2011 H & M HENNES & MAURITZ AB
+CORPORATE GOVERNANCE REPORT H&M Hennes & Mauritz AB 2012

-Good corporate governance is basically about ensuring that companies are run as efficiently as possible in the interests of the shareholders.
+Good corporate governance is about ensuring that companies are managed as efficiently as possible in the interests of the shareholders.

-H&M applies the Swedish Code of Corporate Governance (the Code) and has therefore prepared this corporate governance report in accordance with the Annual Accounts Act and the Code (available from www.bolagsstyrning.se).
-This corporate governance report for 2011 describes H&M's corporate governance, management and administration as well as internal control over financial reporting.
+H&M applies the Swedish Code of Corporate Governance (the Code) and has therefore prepared this corporate governance report in accordance with the Annual Accounts Act and the Code (available at www.bolagsstyrning.se).
+This corporate governance report for 2012 describes H&M's corporate governance, management and administration as well as internal control over financial reporting.
 H&M has chosen to have the corporate governance report as a separate document to the Annual Report in accordance with Chapter 6 § 8 of the Swedish Annual Accounts Act.
-The information that must be provided under Chapter 6 § 6 items 3-6 of the Annual Accounts Act is included in the administration report of H&M in Figures 2011 and is therefore not included in this corporate governance report.
-In accordance with Chapter 6 § 9 of the Annual Accounts Act the company's auditors have issued a statement on the corporate governance report.
+The information that must be provided under Chapter 6 § 6 items 3-6 of the Annual Accounts Act is included in the administration report on page 46 of the H&M Annual Report 2012 and is therefore not included in this corporate governance report.
+In accordance with Chapter 6 § 9 of the Annual Accounts Act the company's auditors have issued a statement on the corporate governance report that can be found on page 13.